 Many patients carry their stress in the jaw area.
-This stress leads to headaches and TMJ related symptoms.
+This stress leads to headaches and TMJ-related symptoms.
 Some patients may also clench their teeth or grind their teeth during sleep.
 A night guard can help some patients alleviate discomfort.
-Dr. Grapevine offers TMJ therapy and a range of treatment options to restore a healthy bite and relieve your pain.
+Dr. Jacob Grapevine offers TMJ therapy and a range of treatment options to restore a healthy bite and relieve your pain.

 A dental night guard is worn during sleep.
-These devices are custom-fit to your mouth to ensure maximum comfort and safety.
-With careful supervision by Dr. Grapevine and simple instruction, you can improve the quality of your sleep and wake refreshed and stress-free.
+These devices are custom-fitted to your mouth to ensure maximum comfort and safety.
+With careful supervision by Dr. Grapevine and simple instructions, you can improve the quality of your sleep and wake refreshed and stress-free.
+In addition to providing night guards to our patients, we also have restorative dentistry options for those who want to restore their smile.

 Snore Guards Treatment